 Henceforth, we focus our analysis on the western Indian Ocean (41°E-56°E, 8°S-8°N) and north Bay of Bengal (85°E-93°E, 15°N-23°N) regions, where the MHW trends are the largest.
-We identified individual MHW events based on the spatial mean SST time series over western Indian Ocean and north Bay of Bengal boxes in Figure 1b.
+We identified individual MHW events based on the spatial mean SST time series over western

+Indian Ocean and north Bay of Bengal boxes in Figure 1d.
 There are 66 MHW events that occurred in the western Indian Ocean region during the 1982-2018 period, in which 21 events occurred during June-September.
 The north Bay of Bengal region witnessed 94 MHW events, and 34 out of these occurred during June-September.
-The time series of the annual and monsoon MHW frequency for western Indian Ocean and north Bay of Bengal are shown in Figure 1e, f.
-Every year, the MHWs numbers are increasing significantly at a rate of 0.14 annual events per year for western Indian Ocean and 0.09 annual events per year for the north Bay of Bengal over the 1982-2018 period.
-On the other hand, the MHW frequency during the monsoon season is increasing at a rate of 0.04 events per year in the western Indian Ocean region and 0.05 events per year in the north Bay of Bengal (Figure 1 e, f).
+The time series of the annual and monsoon MHW frequency for western Indian Ocean and north Bay of Bengal are shown in Figure 1g, h.
+There is a significant rise in annual MHW frequency during 1982-2018 at a rate of 0.14 events per year for the western Indian Ocean and 0.09 events per year for the north Bay of Bengal.
+On the other hand, the MHW frequency during the monsoon season is increasing at a rate of 0.04 events per year in the western Indian Ocean region and 0.05 events per year in the north Bay of Bengal (Figure 1 g, h).
 It is evident from the time series that the trend of MHW frequency in the north Bay of Bengal during June-September shows higher values compared to the western Indian Ocean region during the same period.